Skip to page content

 How do I know if I have enough iron?

 A blood test will show if you have a low iron level.
-If you are on haemodialysis an iron infusion can be given during a dialysis session.
+If you are having haemodialysis, an iron infusion can be given during a dialysis session.

-Patients who are not on haemodialysis normally receive an iron infusion in the Medical Day Unit, situated on the Ground Floor of the tower block at Gloucestershire Royal Hospital.
-But during the Covid-19 pandemic we are asking patients to attend the Medical Day Unit situated within the Emergency Department (College Road Entrance) at Cheltenham General Hospital.
+Patients who are not having haemodialysis normally receive an iron infusion in the Medical Day Unit, situated within the Emergency Department (College Road Entrance) at Cheltenham General Hospital.

-The clinics are held every Monday, Tuesday, Wednesday and Friday.
+The Iron Infusion Clinics are held every Monday, Tuesday, Wednesday and Friday.

 What are the side effects of iron therapy?